-St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**’, Now Facing Calls For Boycott
+St. Louis Reporter Vows To ‘Ram A Hot Poker Up David Hogg’s A**,’ Now Facing Calls For Boycott

-A St. Louis reporter is under fire, and receiving calls for a boycott of his sponsors, after tweeting that he wants to “ram a hot poker up David Hogg’s a**,” Riverfront Times is reporting.
+A St. Louis reporter is under fire and receiving calls for a boycott of his sponsors after tweeting that he wants to “ram a hot poker up David Hogg’s a**,” Riverfront Times is reporting.

 You are probably aware of the controversy surrounding Laura Ingraham and her tweet about Parkland School survivor David Hogg.
-In case you missed it: Ingraham, as reported by The Inquisitr, Ingraham tweeted that Hogg was “whining” that his college applications to four prestigious California universities had been rejected.
-After the tweet, Hogg responded with a tweet of his own, listing a dozen or so of Ingraham’s top sponsors, and asking his Twitter followers to do with this information as they would.
-Several advertisers quickly boycotted the show, and Ingraham suddenly took a “vacation” afterwards.
+As reported by the Inquisitr, Ingraham tweeted that Hogg was “whining” that his college applications to four prestigious California universities had been rejected.
+After the tweet, Hogg responded with a tweet of his own, listing a dozen or so of Ingraham’s top sponsors and asking his Twitter followers to do with this information as they would.
+Several advertisers quickly boycotted the show, and Ingraham suddenly took a “vacation” afterward.

 As it turns out, it’s not just nationally-known reporters who have jumped into the Hogg controversy.
 In St. Louis, KDNL reporter and commentator Jamie Allman inserted himself into the controversy as well.
 In fact, he tweeted about Hogg two days before Ingraham, but his tweet got little notice at the time.